 Test-takers' performance is scored by 3 raters.
 The raters individually assign a score for the overall comprehensibility and effectiveness of each test-taker's performance on the OPI and TEACH.
 The results are reported to students and departments as one of 4 possible levels of certification:

 - Certified with restrictions (Level 3)

 - Not certified (Level 4)

-Students in these 4 categories are each appointed to different teaching duties.
+Students in these four levels are appointed to different teaching duties.
 Potential ITAs who demonstrate sufficient English proficiency on the TOEFL IBT, IELTS, or PTE-Academic are exempt from taking one or both sections of OECT.
 For detailed exemption criteria, see Who Needs to Take OECT.

 The English Placement Test (EPT) is required of all incoming students whose first language is not English.
 This test is different from OECT.
 For more information about the test, click here.